 On the shores of Derwent water, was described by the Telegraph as “the most gorgeously situated theatre in England”.
 There’s a wide-ranging programme from contemporary to classic, and two auditoria – the 400-seater main theatre, and the smaller Studio.
 You could always start the evening before the performance with a sail across the lake: from the main jetty it’s just 200 yards to your seat in the stalls.

 Our holiday let which is next door to Riverside is opening for bookings from May 2017.
 It has been fully refurbished and looks great.
-Pictures will be posted soon
+It has 2 en-suite bedrooms one being a double king size bed and the other can be made into a twin or a double.
+There is a comfortable open plan lounge/kitchen to relax in after a good days walk in the fells.

-Winter refurbishment now complete together with a new en-suite bathroom
+Winter refurbishment now complete together with a new en-suite bathroom.
+Book now for a romantic break in the Lake District